-For example, Go has very few data types, such as complex128, that each have default options that cover most uses.
+For example, Go has very few data types, such as complex128, and each has default options that cover most uses.
 With such few options and concepts to learn, experienced programmers can learn Go in just a few days.

 The language itself is similar to C, just without some of C’s frustrating inefficiencies that reduce the time required to clean complex code.
 If you have either previous Java or C experience, you’ll have no issues understanding Go as all these languages follow the same procedural approach.

 - And if you’re struggling to find a course that teaches you Go right from the beginning, try our Learn Go course.

 🔗 Go is Fast